chrisburnell/micrathene/_characters/one.md

 # CLASS/RACE/LEVEL UPGRADES
 # Enter these when your class or race requires it and as you level.
 ##
+# If you picked Human, enter a language other than Common:
+# Elvish, Dwarvish, Halfling, Gnomish, Orc, Draconic
+bonus_languages: [Elvish]
 # Every 3 levels, add 1 Stat to this array (6 at Level 18):
 # STR, DEX, MIND
 stat_bonuses: []